skootersense/clownemojiZapped/README.md

 # Killsay:
 - Killsay Enabled - Enables killsay
+- Message - Custom killsay message (make sure filter name is disabled if you don't want to use variables)
 - On Friendly - Killsay works on teammates
 - Filter Name - Killsay uses custom variables